vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/01_Intro/03_FOREWORD.md

 It would have been almost impossible for me to do this laborious work without the active co-operation of my friends.
 Their number is legion.
-I shall take this oppor- tunity of thanking only a few of them ; and if I have to omit individual reference to all, that is due to the limits of an ordinary pre- face.
-Mr. M. R. Paranjpye, Principal of the
-Gokuldas Tejpal High School, Bombay, kind- ly undertook to help me in revising the work.
+I shall take this oppor###tunity of thanking only a few of them ; and if I have to omit individual reference to all, that is due to the limits of an ordinary pre###face.
+Mr. M. R. Paranjpye, Principal of the Gokuldas Tejpal High School, Bombay, kind###ly undertook to help me in revising the work.
 Mr. Annasahib Sapre and Mr. Karmelkar prepared the Press-copy in an incredibly short time.
 I must also thank Mr. M. K. David and Mr. Bhausahib Oak for having helped me in a variety of ways.
-Even then I should hardly have hoped of accomplishing this task but for the sponta- neous assistance rendered bv Prof. Haribhau
-Tulpule, Mr. D. K. Sathe and Mr. Annasahib Chiploonkar, who during the last ten months had placed their services entirely at my disposal.
+Even then I should hardly have hoped of accomplishing this task but for the sponta###neous assistance rendered bv Prof. Haribhau Tulpule, Mr. D. K. Sathe and Mr. Annasahib Chiploonkar, who during the last ten months had placed their services entirely at my disposal.